VeloxQ: A Fast and Efficient QUBO Solver

-Simulated Bifurcation Machine (SBM), an Ising solver implementing the idea of simulated bifurcation, was first proposed in $2016$~\cite{Goto2016} by Toshiba's researchers, in form of a quantum computer consisting of a nonlinear oscillator network, adiabatically driven through a bifurcation point, and generating a superposition of quantum states that encodes the solution to a given combinatorial optimization problem.
-Since an appropriate quantum hardware is not yet readily available, and the simulation of a system working as general purpose quantum computer is computationally infeasible, in subsequent work a sequence of approximations was proposed, yielding a classical nonlinear dynamical system, governed by non-autonomous Hamiltonian equations of motion for harmonic oscillators with quartic nonlinearity, coupled via interaction that encodes the Ising problem~\cite{Goto2019}.
+SBM, an Ising solver implementing the idea of simulated bifurcation, was first proposed in 2016~\cite{Goto2016} by researchers at Toshiba, in the form of a quantum computer consisting of a nonlinear oscillator network, adiabatically driven through a bifurcation point, and generating a superposition of quantum states that encodes the solution to a given combinatorial optimization problem.
+Since appropriate quantum hardware is not yet readily available, and the simulation of a system working as a general-purpose quantum computer is computationally infeasible, subsequent work proposed a sequence of approximations, yielding a classical nonlinear dynamical system, governed by non-autonomous Hamiltonian equations of motion for harmonic oscillators with quartic nonlinearity, coupled via interaction that encodes the Ising problem~\cite{Goto2019}.
 The equation of an individual oscillator is also known under the name Duffing equation.
-This quantum-inspired solver leverages \textit{classical} chaos and bifurcation to explore the solution space.
-Initially dominated by the parabolic minimum, post-bifurcation the energy landscape governing the evolution approximately encodes the local minima of the Ising term, and thus the state of the system flows towards the low-energy solutions of the optimization problem, which then can be extracted by taking the sign of the analog variables.
-Furthermore, the chaotic behavior of this system of equations allows for a natural parallelization, as many initial states can be simultaneously evolved and the best solution can be selected.
-A commercial optimization suite based on a modified version of SBM algorithm~\cite{GotoSBM}, called SQBM+, is available from Toshiba Digital Solutions Corporation.
-Due to restricted solver access, however, we could not compare SQBM+ directly with VeloxQ.
-Instead, to the best of our abilities, we have replicated the original SBM algorithm, with GPU acceleration, and used it as a reference in the benchmarks.
+This quantum-inspired solver leverages \emph{classical} chaos and bifurcation to explore the solution space.
+Initially dominated by the parabolic minimum, post-bifurcation the energy landscape approximately encodes the local minima of the Ising term, and the system flows toward low-energy solutions; binary states are then extracted as the sign of the analog variables.
+The chaotic dynamics also allow natural parallelization: many initial states can be evolved simultaneously and the best solution selected.

+A commercial optimization suite based on a modified version of the SBM algorithm~\cite{GotoSBM}, called SQBM+, is available from Toshiba Digital Solutions Corporation.
+Due to restricted solver access, we could not compare SQBM+ directly with VeloxQ.
+Instead, we replicated the original SBM algorithm with GPU acceleration and used it as a reference in the benchmarks.
 Technical details of SBM are summarized in Appendix~\ref{app:solvers}.